Great Mosque of Taza: Interior (prayer hall)

 The main building consists mostly of an interior prayer hall as well as a smaller courtyard (sahn) to the north which is enclosed by extensions of the prayer hall.
-The prayer hall is built in a hypostyle format and is divided into 9 "naves" by rows of horseshoe arches running perpendicular to the southeastern qibla wall.
-The arches, in turn, form 8 transverse aisles (running parallel to the qibla wall) south of the courtyard, or 14 aisles if counting the arches that run through the galleries on either side of the courtyard all the way to the northwestern wall.
+The prayer hall is built in a hypostyle format and is divided into nine "naves" by rows of horseshoe arches running perpendicular to the southeastern qibla wall.
+The arches, in turn, form eight transverse aisles (running parallel to the qibla wall) south of the courtyard, or 14 aisles if counting the arches that run through the galleries on either side of the courtyard all the way to the northwestern wall.

 The middle nave and the southernmost aisle are both wider than the others, forming a "T" shape in the layout of the mosque.
 This "T" plan is also highlighted by a series of decorative cupolas.
 The northern end of the central nave (at the entrance from the courtyard) is covered by a dome.
 In the fourth aisle of the mosque, about midway in the central nave, is a series of three vaulted cupolas which mark the spot where the former mihrab (wall niche symbolizing the qibla) of the mosque stood after its initial Almohad construction.
-This area is also marked by ornate "lambrequin" arches instead of the usual horseshoe arches as well as by some decorative engaged columns which likely once belonged to the mihrab decoration.
-At its southern end the central nave leads finally to the mihrab, dating from the Marinid expansion.
+This area is also marked by ornate lambrequin arches instead of the usual horseshoe arches and by some decorative engaged columns which likely once belonged to the mihrab decoration.
+At its southern end, the central nave leads finally to the mihrab, dating from the Marinid expansion.
 The mihrab, as in other Moroccan mosques, is the most richly decorated part of the mosque, with its surfaces covered in carved stucco ornamentation.
 The space in front of the mihrab is surrounded by lambrequin arches and is covered by an especially ornate dome that is similar to other examples in the Great Mosque of Tlemcen and the Great Mosque of Fes el-Jdid and is considered to be one of the finest of its kind.
 The dome is carved in stucco and is pierced to allow some external light to filter in, while its corners have four muqarnas-carved squinches.
 At both ends of the same aisle, at the southeastern and southwestern corners of the mosque, are two other vaulted cupolas.
-Behind the qibla wall, on the south side of the mosque, are several chambers and smaller annexes including the imam's chamber, the minbar's storage chamber, a library, and a mida'a or ablutions chamber (ميضأة).
+Behind the qibla wall, on the south side of the mosque, are several chambers and smaller annexes, including the imam's chamber, the minbar's storage chamber, a library, and a mida'a or ablutions chamber (ميضأة).